 Finish your day with dinner in Kingham, five miles east of Stow.
 This small village is an unexpected Cotswold foodie hotspot, with two award-winning gastropubs to choose from.
 There’s the Michelin-starred Wild Rabbit – part of the Daylesford estate – or the more traditional-style Kingham Plough with its antique furniture and cosy log fires.

-Start your Sunday by travelling 11 miles west to Sudeley Castle (entry £12 adults, £5 for under 15s, and you must pre-book in advance).
+Start your Sunday by travelling 11 miles west to Sudeley Castle (entry £17.75 adults, £8.75 for under 15s, and you must pre-book).
 This 15th-century castle was the home of Katherine Parr, Henry VIII’s sixth and final wife, who’s buried in its church.
 Sudeley’s still a private residence (and a pricey wedding venue) but parts of the castle are open to the public, with exhibitions featuring Tudor costumes and Katherine Parr’s books and letters.

 You can also see the damage where the castle was ‘slighted’ at the end of the English Civil War, leaving much of it in ruins for 200 years until it was bought and restored.
 And there are 10 different gardens, including the Queens Garden where you can follow in the footsteps of at least four English queens, a pheasantry and kids’ adventure playground.

 Then head south past Cheltenham to Cowley for lunch.
 If you’ve got time, stop off at Leckhampton Hill, just outside Cheltenham.
 It’s part of the Cotswold Way long-distance walking route and is one of my favourite viewpoints in the Cotswolds, looking out over Cheltenham, the Severn Valley and Malvern Hills.
 You can either park on Daisybank Road at the bottom of the hill or on Hartley Lane at the top if you don’t fancy the climb.

 Head to the Green Dragon in Cowley for a traditional Sunday roast.
 The pub dates back to 1643 and has bags of character with flagstone floors, beamed ceilings, carved furniture and open fires.
 There’s also a flower-filled beer garden and a good selection of local ales.